 MHI Group, at some of its business sites, works to reduce emissions of CO2 and other greenhouse gases by shifting to renewable energy and using electricity.
 Each site has installed photovoltaic (PV) systems and purchases electricity generated through hydroelectric power.
 In March 2018, PV systems were installed on the rooftop of the Thailand plant of Mitsubishi Turbocharger Asia Co., Ltd, reducing annual CO2 emissions by nearly 3,000 tons, for which the company received high acclaim from the Thai government as it contributed to the country's reduction of CO2 emissions.
-Furthermore, the electricity generated by the White Deer Wind Farm operated in the group exceeded the electricity used by Group companies in the United States in fiscal 2022.
-In fiscal 2022, electricity consumption in the United States was derived from 100% renewable energy through a Renewable Energy Certificate (REC),and is reducing CO2 emissions by about 32,000 tons per year.
-Furthermore, at our Mihara Works, in order to achieve a "carbon neutral factory" with completely zero CO2 emissions within the plant by the end of fiscal 2023, we work with electric utilities to introduce solar power generation equipment and other measures.
+Furthermore, the electricity generated by the White Deer Wind Farm operated in the group exceeded the electricity used by Group companies in the United States in fiscal 2023.
+In fiscal 2023, electricity consumption in the United States was derived from 100% renewable energy through a Renewable Energy Certificate (REC), and is reducing CO2 emissions by about 38,000 tons per year.
+Furthermore, at our Mihara Machinery Works, to achieve a "carbon neutral factory" with zero CO2 emissions, we collaborated with electric utilities to introduce solar power generation equipment during fiscal 2023 and are advancing energy-saving and efficiency improvement initiatives.